wilfredinni/python-cheatsheet/markdown/01_Python_Basics.md

 ### Variables

-You can name a variable anything as long as it obeys the following three rules:
+You can name a variable anything as long as it obeys the following rules:

 1. It can be only one word.
 2. It can use only letters, numbers, and the underscore (`_`) character.